UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### Private Cloud for Storage

-This service provides single-tenant storage, where your data is hosted in one of our data centres (to gain the benefits of our Assured OFFICIAL and Elevated OFFICIAL security domains), or in your Crown Hosting Data Centre (CHDC).
+This service provides single-tenant storage, where your data is hosted either in one of our data centres (to gain the benefits of our Assured OFFICIAL and Elevated OFFICIAL security domains), or in your Crown Hosting Data Centre (CHDC).

 ### Secure Remote Access (SRA)